Atelier-Shiori/StreamData/readme.md

 # StreamData
 Stream Data is a REST API that allows applications to retrieve a list of legal stream URLs for a given title.
-Database loading script and a Flask based REST API sever is written in Python.
+Database loading script and a Flask based REST API sever is written in Python and works with Python 3, not 2.x.

 The app uses legal stream link data [Because.moe](https://because.moe).
 The difference is that the whole stream data does not need to be downloaded completely and only need to retreive what you need.
 You will be able to use the title or MyAnimeList ID to look up links for a given title.

-StreamData only supports Python 3.

 # Why StreamData?
 Providing stream links to your applications allows users to find where to watch a given show through legal streaming.
 Illegal/Pirated streams hurts the creators and animation studios that make an anime production possible.
 StreamData only provides legal sources where you can watch a given title (e.g. Crunchyroll, Funimation, Amazon, HiDive, etc) and not illegal sources.